-- global access to an available continuous supply of desired goods and assets; - efficient and inexpensive sourcing processes; - a professionally managed central marketplace with transparent, high quality services; - detailed information and product description for the offered goods; and - pricing transparency or ability to compare asset prices.
+- global access to an available continuous supply of desired goods and assets; - efficient and inexpensive sourcing processes; - a professionally managed central marketplace with transparent, high quality services; - · detailed information and product description for the offered goods; and - pricing transparency or ability to compare asset prices.

 The Internet is a global medium enabling millions of people worldwide to share information, communicate and conduct business electronically.
-International Data Corporation (IDC), a provider of global IT research and advice, estimates 2.0 billion people used the Internet on a regular basis during 2010.
-This number is expected to surpass 2.7 billion by 2015 or 40% of the world's population.
-(Source: IDC's Digital Marketplace Model and Forecast).
+Cisco, a virtual networking index, estimates that by 2018, there will be nearly four billion global Internet users (more than 51 percent of the world's population), up from 2.5 billion in 2013.
+(Source: Cisco VNI Global IP Traffic Forecast, 2013 - 2018).
 We believe professional buyers of surplus and salvage assets will increasingly use the Internet to identify and source goods available for immediate purchase.